fiwswe/openbsd-networking/ipv6PrefixCheck/README.md

 ## Issues when trying to have services on LAN clients that are reachable from the Internet
 - All the public IPs are dynamic.
 They *will* change occasionally.
-  - Note: At the time of writing Telekom does not force a change very often.
+  - Note: At the time of writing Deutsche Telekom does not force a change very often.
 Probably every few weeks to months.
 However there does not seem to be a fixed schedule so preparations need to be made to handle changes at any time.

 1. DNS records may need to be updated after a change.
     - For the public IPv4 address and for the public IPv6 address *of the router* the DDNS client in FRITZ!OS can handle this.
 Note though that the public IPv6 address *of the router* has little practical value unless you want to reach the FRITZ!Box itself.